Patients Speak, AI Listens: LLM-based Analysis of Online Reviews Uncovers Key Drivers for Urgent Care Satisfaction: Data and Methods

 \subsection{Data Preparation}

-Our research framework for analyzing sentiment specifically related to urgent care based on Google Maps reviews is summarized in Figure \ref{fig:workflow}.
-In this study, Google Maps reviews constitute our primary source for measuring patient perceptions.
-Google Maps enables users to rate and comment on healthcare facilities freely.
-We choose Google Maps reviews for two principal reasons.
-First, Google Maps has witnessed a substantial increase in the volume of user-generated reviews, surpassing other review platforms such as Yelp and TripAdvisor\cite{munawir2019visitor}.
-Second, unlike social media platforms such as Facebook or Twitter, Google Maps provides targeted insights directly related to specific experiences in service quality\cite{yum2024enhancing}.
-To implement this study, we utilize the Google Maps review datasett\cite{li2022uctopic,yan2023personalized} published by the University of California, San Diego encompassing Google Maps reviews as of September 2021.
-The original dataset consists of two parts, including (1) patient review data (e.g., username, rating, review text, and timestamp), and (2) POI metadata (e.g., POI address, geographical coordinates, descriptions, categories, average ratings, total number of ratings).
+Our framework for analyzing urgent care sentiment from Google Maps reviews is summarized in Figure \ref{fig:workflow}.
+In this study, Google Maps reviews constitute our primary data source for two principal reasons.
+First, Google Maps has witnessed a substantial increase in review volume, surpassing other platforms such as Yelp and TripAdvisor \cite{munawir2019visitor}.
+Second, unlike social media platforms such as Facebook or Twitter, Google Maps provides targeted insights directly related to service quality \cite{yum2024enhancing}.
+We utilize the Google Maps review dataset \cite{li2022uctopic,yan2023personalized} published by the University of California, San Diego, covering reviews through September 2021.
+The dataset comprises (1) patient review data (e.g., username, rating, review text, and timestamp), and (2) POI metadata (e.g., address, geographical coordinates, categories, average ratings, total number of ratings).

 Next, we conduct several steps to filter the dataset.
-First, we use the keyword ``urgent care'' as the point-of-interest (POI) filtering condition to filter in targeted reviews.
-This ensures that the reviews analyzed are directly relevant to urgent care facilities, providing targeted insights into healthcare service quality.
-Then, we select the DMV area and Florida as case studies because both regions feature diverse populations and numerous urgent care centers.
-This diversity also allows for a comprehensive analysis of patient experiences across different demographic and geographic contexts, offering valuable comparative insights into service quality and user satisfaction.
+We use the keyword ``urgent care'' as the POI filtering condition to select targeted reviews, ensuring their direct relevance to urgent care facilities.
+We then select the DMV area and Florida as case studies because both regions feature diverse populations and numerous urgent care centers, enabling comprehensive analysis of patient experiences across different demographic and geographic contexts.
 The resulting dataset contains 250,588 reviews covering 1,225 healthcare facilities providing urgent care services.
-To specifically extract reviews reflecting residents' attitudes toward urgent care, we conduct further data processing to exclude entries containing only numerical ratings without textual reviews.
-Consequently, we identify 152,680 out of 250,588 reviews associated with users’ feedback toward urgent care facilities.
+To specifically extract reviews reflecting residents' attitudes toward urgent care, we exclude entries containing only numerical ratings without textual reviews.
+This yields 152,680 reviews associated with users’ feedback toward urgent care facilities.